Gering Bulldogs route Alliance Bulldogs

 Despite the lack of their starting quarterback, the Alliance Bulldogs played very aggressively, passing more than they ran.

-“We have some great skill guys, and Landen Crowe, our sophomore quarterback.
-I thought he did a tremendous job stepping in.
-We weren’t having a lot of success running the ball but we were having success throwing it, but we got down to far and ran out of time,” Seebohm said.
+“We have some great skill guys, and Landen Crowe, our sophomore quarterback, I thought he did a tremendous job stepping in.
+We weren’t having a lot of success running the ball but we were having success throwing it, but we got down too far and ran out of time,” Seebohm said.